openedx-unsupported/configuration/README.md

 As a general policy we want to protect the following data:

 * Usernames
-* Public keys (keys are ok to be public, but can be used to figure out usernames)
+* Public keys (keys are OK to be public, but can be used to figure out usernames)
 * Hostnames
-* Passwords, api keys
+* Passwords, API keys

 The following yml files and examples serve as templates that should be overridden with your own environment specific configuration: